rohan843/cybersecurity-notes/README.md

 - **Familiarity**: Threat actors establish a fake emotional connection with users that can be exploited.
 - **Trust**: Threat actors establish an emotional relationship with users that can be exploited _over time_.
 They use this relationship to develop trust and gain personal information.
 - **Urgency**: A threat actor persuades others to respond quickly and without questioning.

+### Data Breaches: Maintain your cool

+If we are on the security team and responding to a data breach incident, we have to remain calm and composed.
+Others in the "room" may be upset and worried, but we have to be reassuring and remain calm.